clojuredocs/guides/README-tools.md

 # Tools Used to Create CDS

 CDS reuses the [ClojureWerkz docslate](http://github.com/clojurewerkz/docslate) toolchain.
+The clojure-doc.org site is generated using jekyll.
+To run the site generator yourself, you'll need to first have Ruby installed.

+If installing Ruby from source, a prerequisite is the libyaml dev package.

 ## Install Tools & Dependencies

-First, install [Bundler](http://gembundler.com).
+Install [Bundler](http://gembundler.com).
 Ruby 1.9.3 or JRuby are recommended:

     gem install bundler